 Dr. Garg did her undergraudate and law studies in India and came to Yale law School where she completed her Doctorate.
 Thereafter she practiced corporate law with NYC and California law firms as well as with the Corporation Counsel of NYC.
 Ms. Garg is also an artist and paints portraits and modern abstract works.

-Rajesh Garg is a director at the global consulting firm McKinsey & Company, where he is a consultant to various segments of the healthcare industry.
+Rajesh Garg is a principal of BlackMesa Healthcare Consulting.
+He was previously President and CEO of Cancer Treatment Centers of America.
+Before that he was a director at the global consulting firm McKinsey & Company, where he was a consultant to various segments of the healthcare industry.
 Prior to joining McKinsey in 1992, he practiced law and medicine in California.

 Dr. Garg’s educational background includes an MD from Stanford Medical School, a JD from Yale Law School, and a BA in Genetics and Sociology from the University of Pennsylvania.
 He is an advisor to the Board of Harvard University’s Defeating Malaria.